 Most laptops have removable batteries, and you can only perform this test if you can remove the battery from your laptop.
 First, turn off your laptop and remove the plug from the mains outlet.
 Take out your laptop battery by following the instructions from the manufacturer.
 Usually, this is very easy to do.
 There will be some form of clip holding it in.

 After you remove the battery from your laptop, press and hold down the “power on” button on your computer for a short period as this will clear any charge remaining in your laptop.
 Now plug your laptop back into the mains outlet and power it on.

 If your laptop powers up normally then it is likely that you have a problem with your battery.
 This could be something simple such as a connection problem.
 Turn off your laptop and unplug it from the mains outlet again.

 Before you put your battery back, look at the contacts to see if you can spot any obvious problems.
-Place your laptop battery into the compartment and check to see if the contacts line up properly.
-If you cannot see a problem here then it is probably time for you to replace your old battery.
+Next, place your laptop battery into the compartment and check to see if the contacts line up properly.
+If you cannot see a problem here, it is probably time to replace your old battery.